-TRAVEL OUTSIDE THE U.S.
+Travel Outside the U.S.

-Returning to UT Health Science Center and any of its campuses: You should obtain a travel endorsement from the OIA before you travel.
+Returning to UT Health Science Center: you should obtain a travel endorsement from the OIA before you travel.
 Bring with you to the OIA your form DS-2019, passport, and I-94 card.
 If you will need to apply for a new visa while abroad, you should be sure to bring with you a letter from the Responsible Officer.